ucb-eecs251b/sp22-labs/lab3/spec.md

 ```

 Like DRC, you will see the CalibreDRV GUI.
 You should get a green smiley face in the
-"Comparison Results" tab of the RVE window and text smiley face in the
+"Comparison Results" tab of the RVE window and a text smiley face in the
 `build/lab3/lvs-rundir/lvs_results.rpt` file if the design is LVS clean.
-However,
-for ASAP7, there are some issues in the standard cells that cases the design to come
-out LVS dirty.
-Sometimes certain cells must be excluded from your flow, and the
-ASAP7 Hammer plugin has an example of this.

 ***Q16: Add a screenshot of Calibre RVE showing the LVS results to your lab report.***